 Of all the beans, broad beans are easily the hardiest – and if you sow them in late autumn or even early winter, you’ll get your first crop next season.

 However, just like peas, broad beans also have super tasty and nutritious shoots and leaves that are ready to enjoy earlier on.
 They make an excellent addition to salads and stir-fries (or to jazz up your dinner plate!).
 In fact, many gardeners grow broad beans for their shoots and leaves alone.

 Broad beans grow best when sown into two-inch deep trenches, spaced about six inches apart.
 The seedlings should appear within a few weeks, though they’ll remain small until it warms up a bit in spring.

 Field beans are a specific variety of broad bean that does exceptionally well throughout winter, and while their beans are smaller than regular broad beans, they’re just as delicious.

-To find out more about growing broad beans, have a read of this article by Grow Veg.
+To find out more about growing broad beans, have a read of this guide from Grow Veg.

 8. Winter pansies

-Autumn and winter pansies are typically sold as bedding plants, so can be planted straight into the ground for instant colour.
-If you’re planting your winter pansies in late autumn, it’s best to plant more pansies than usual and plant them closer together – as this will ensure the biggest impact when they bloom!
+Autumn and winter pansies are typically sold as bedding plants and can be planted straight into the ground for instant colour.
+If you’re planting winter pansies in late autumn, it’s best to plant more than usual and plant them closer together as this will ensure the biggest impact when they bloom!

-To find out more about growing winter pansies, have a read of this guide by Country Living.
+To find out more about growing winter pansies, have a read of this guide from Country Living.